Codeinwp/optimole-wp/README.md

 Optimole can be installed in a few clicks and then left in the back-end to do its job.
 Not happy with it?
 Optimole has a clean uninstall and your site will be just as before Optimole was installed.

 **Go Pro**
-Premium users will be able to optimize images for more than 25k monthly active users.
+Premium users will be able to optimize images starting with more than 25k monthly active users.
 Images in the Premium plan are served from AWS Cloudfront with over 200 locations all over the world.

 ## Screenshots ##